-Our collaborator Healthing he tells us on this occasion how to detect, treat and prevent this very common injury among runners.
+Our collaborator Healthing tells us on this occasion how to detect, treat and prevent this very common injury among runners.

 Each of our feet is composed of 5 metatarsals that are the 5 long bones that extend along our plantar arch.
 And "algia" means pain, therefore we translate it as pain in the metatarsals.

 It is one of the most frequent injuries in runners.

 How do I know that I have metatarsalgia?

 This pathology can be identified because it is a local pain just below the toes that appears mostly with support (when we walk or run) and usually disappear with rest.

 In addition, sometimes in areas with excess pressure may appear hardness in the plantar area type callosities (hyperkeratosis) or nails (helomas).
 Even in the insoles of the shoes you can see marked points of higher metatarsal and / or digital pressure.